Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_upstream.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `topic` (String) The default Kafka topic to publish to if the query parameter defined in the `topics_query_arg` does not exist in the request

 Optional:

 - `allowed_topics` (List of String) The list of allowed topic names to which messages can be sent.
 The default topic configured in the `topic` field is always allowed, regardless of its inclusion in `allowed_topics`.